tarunpahade/chat-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+todo list
+1. Add Message Schema and Chat Schema in MongoDB.
+4. Set Websockets to know If the user is online and set last seen.
+5. Host Your application on vercel.